apex/up/docs/04-configuration.md

 A "cold start" occurs in AWS Lambda when there are no idle containers available to serve a request—Lambda must fetch your code and create a new container, after this it is "warm" and remains in the Lambda cluster to serve subsequent requests for roughly an hour.

 If a container does not receive any traffic within the hour, it is removed from the AWS Lambda cluster, and thus a new request may incur a cold start.
 Up Pro's "active warming" feature mitigates this by periodically requesting against your app, at the specified concurrency.
+It tries to maintain at least `warm_count` idle containers.

 For example when a user visits your web application, a cold start may occur for each resource, say you have one JavaScript file, CSS file, and the HTML itself, then this will be 3 concurrent containers.
 By default Up will warm `15` containers, however you may want to adjust `warm_count` this for your use-case.